Elayne Zalis, PhD, MA

 I shifted my professional focus to philanthropy in 2006.
 Since then I’ve worked as a full-time development writer and communications strategist at Caltech, Cedars-Sinai Medical Center, and UC Irvine.
 I specialize in custom-designed principal and transformational gift proposals for individual donors.

 Thanks to all these experiences, I’ve learned to communicate with diverse audiences, to work with teams, and to nurture innovation.
 In addition to helping other people articulate their visions for targeted audiences, I have continued to create my own work.
-A fascination with personal and cultural memory across a range of media continues to motivate my forays into personal storytelling.
+A fascination with personal and cultural memory across a range of media motivates my forays into personal storytelling.

-My latest book, Reimagining The Twilight Zone: A Young Fan’s Stories, reflects my most recent experiments with life writing in the digital age.
+Reimagining The Twilight Zone: A Young Fan’s Stories reflects my recent experiments with life writing in the digital age.
 As I explain to readers:

 "In new scenes of viewing, I watch The Twilight Zone streaming online.
 The shows prompt me to remember my youth and to envision my next act.
 While telling my stories, I reinvent both the child I was and the woman I’ve become.
 Private and public voices converge, interior and exterior boundaries shift, and fleeting memories live on, filtered through a personalized 'Twilight Zone' that I open to you." (vii)